Flea Traps

 - First and most importantly, traps do not kill fleas that exist on animals.
 This is where we recommend you control fleas first, since fleas will not leave a viable host, and will continue to breed and lay eggs.

-- To detect hosts, adult fleas in cocoons sense body heat, increase in carbon dioxide, odor, and air movement or vibrations.
-Once they feel a proper host is near, they emerge and then jump on a passing host.
-This also means that a warm lamp isn’t going to entice a flea to emerge from the cocoon.
+- To detect hosts, adult fleas in cocoons sense body heat, increases in carbon dioxide, odor, and air movement or vibrations.
+Once they feel a proper host is near, they emerge and then jump onto a passing host.
+This also means that a warm lamp isn't going to entice a flea to emerge from the cocoon.